microtrain/bootcamp/07-JavaScript/04-Events.md

 ### Exercise 3 - Catch a Change

 In your browser navigate to *mtbc/js/events/onchange.html* and open to corresponding file in your editor.
-Add the following to the body tag of the document and refresh the page.

-Add the following to the form tag.
-Be sure to start the list with an empty option.
+Add the following to the body tag of the document.
+Be sure to start the list with an empty option and refresh the page.

 ```html
 <select id="options">
   <option>--Pick an Option--</option>